junhyung-park/junhyung-park.github.io/_pages/about.md

 **NEWS:** I will be giving a tutorial at [UAI 2026](https://www.auai.org/uai2026/tutorials), to take place in Amsterdam on the 17th of August.
 The title of the tutorial is "Causal spaces: A mathematical axiomatisation of causality".
 Please come by if you are interested!

-**NEWS:** I am organising the ICML 2026 workshop, ["Philosophy Meets Machine Learning"](https://sites.google.com/view/philmlicml26/home?authuser=0), to be held in Seoul, South Korea, on Saturday the 11th of July.
-If you're at ICML, do drop by!